ccampo133/akka_streams_vs_rx_reactor/README.md

 ## Error/Failure handling

-A reactive stream can have one of two terminal events.
+A reactive stream can emit one of two terminal events.
 First is completion and another is error.
 After the terminal event, no other events are allowed to happen.
 There are bunch of operators that the libraries provide that can be used to handle the error signals and handle them in some way.